-Located in the Grindewald and Interlaken area, the Eiger Trail takes you to the base of one Europe’s most well-known mountains: Eiger.
+Located in the Grindelwald and Interlaken area, the Eiger Trail takes you to the base of one of Europe’s most well-known mountains: Eiger.
 With a limestone buttress jutting from the Munch, the Eiger is one of the most iconic images for all mountaineers.
-Along the route, you pass through high alpine pastures, lake landscapes of Grindewald, and arrive at the intimidating north wall of Eiger.
+Along the route, you pass through high alpine pastures, lake landscapes of Grindelwald, and arrive at the intimidating north wall of Eiger.

-The pastures of Grindewald are incredibly intriguing where human settlements have worked to exist with a foreboding environment.
+The pastures of Grindelwald are incredibly intriguing where human settlements have worked to exist with a foreboding environment.
 The view of green pastures complimented with the sounds of reverberating cow bells is heavily contrasted by a sinister looking rock face where mountaineers attempt its summit.
-At the trail’s midway point, there is a moving memorial to those have perished in their attempts of summiting.
+At the trail’s midway point, there is a moving memorial to those have perished in their attempts to summit.